Jaymon/prom/README.md

 Prom tries to be as easy as possible on the developer so they don't need to constantly reference the documentation to get anything done.

+Prom has been used in both single threaded and multi-threaded environments, including environments using Greenthreads.

 ## 1 Minute Getting Started with SQLite